New Details Emerge In Death Of Blaze Bernstein

-IRVINE (CBSLA) — There was strong reaction Monday night from Foothill Ranch neighbors as new details emerge in the murder case of Blaze Bernstein, just hours before his private memorial.
+IRVINE (CBSLA) — There was strong reaction Monday night from Foothill Ranch neighbors as new details emerged in the murder case of Blaze Bernstein, just hours before his private memorial.
+The parents of the 20-year-old said on the day they laid their son to rest, they are saddened by gruesome details that have been reported on how he was killed.

 “Today should have been a day to honor Blaze,” neighbor Rebecca Weiskittel said.
 “At the end of the day, Blaze was the victim and there was no reason to put any shadow of doubt in that.”